Calebh101/quick_navbar_flutter/README.md

 - **Required**: no
 - **Type**: boolean
 - **Default**: true
 - **Description**: This will show or hide the labels to your navbar.
-If this is true, then your labels will show up, and if you didn't put labels in the item, then they still take up space.
+If this is true, then your labels will show up, and even if you didn't put labels in the item, they will still take up space.
 If this is false, then your labels will not show, and they will not take up space.

 ### type
 - **Required**: no